A construction of vertex algebra bundles on logarithmic smooth curves: Coordinate system

-\begin{proof} Let $f:U\to V$ be a morphism in $X_\et$, then $f$ is \'{e}tale, and so is the extension $f_T$.
-It follows from that (formally) \'{e}taleness is preserved by composition that $f_T\circ z^\circ$ is formally \'{e}tale.
-Moreover, $f_T\circ x^\circ$ is formally \'{e}tale, and thus it is associated to a $D_T$-point on $V_T$.
-And the automorphism $\theta_z$ is left to be invariant.
-Hence there is a morphism of functors $\Fra_U^\infty\to\Fra_V^\infty$. \end{proof}
+\begin{proof} We need to show that $\Fra^\infty(T)$ is a functor.
+Let $\ul{f}:U\to V$ be a morphism in $X_\et$, then $\ul{f}$ is \'{e}tale, and so is the extension $\ul{f}_T$.
+Thus $f_T$ is also formally étale by Proposition \ref{ogusetale} as the log structures on $U$ and $V$ are both derived from that on $T$.
+Since (formally) \'{e}taleness is preserved under composition, it follows that $f_T\circ z^\circ$ is formally \'{e}tale.
+Next we show that if such $x^\circ$ exists, then it is formally \'{e}tale.
+By the following Theorem \ref{exactseq} and Remark \ref{etaleproperty}-(2), we have an isomorphism $\theta^*_z\Omega^1_{x^\circ}\simeq\Omega^1_{z^\circ}=0$.
+As $\theta_z$ is an isomorphism, it follows that $\Omega_{x^\circ}^1=0$, and thus $x^\circ$ is formally unramified.
+Let $J'\to J$ be an arbitrary log thickening over $x^\circ$, i.e.,